 - Buy loose items or bulk items, so you only buy exactly the amount you need.

 5. Prepare Food & Arrange Colorful Vegan Grazing Table

 Now it’s time to put together our vegan grazing platter.

 Basically, grab a big enough platter, cut up & prepare your food nicely, and place your beautiful ingredients in an eye-catching way.

 I recommend placing your dips, hummus, and toppings that come in bowls down on the platter first and then create a movement of your veggies, fruits and vegan cheeses around the bowls or containers as seen in the photo above.

-Obviously, whatever ingredients you have left over from your mains and apps, place in spots that need more filling or colour.
+Obviously, whatever ingredients you have leftover from your mains and apps, place them in spots that need more filling or colour.

 To see step-by-step on how I decorated and put my vegan grazing platter together, watch my video here.